orman112/blog/content/blog-markdown/transitioning-from-javascript-to-swift/index.md

 title: Transitioning from JavaScript to Swift
 published: true
 date: "2021-01-04"
-tags: ["technology", "swift", "iOS"]
+tags: ["technology", "swift", "ios", "javascript", "mobile"]
 unsplash-image-id: "VJeAZr-Bu9E"
 description: "Native mobile development can seem like a steep learning curve, especially for web developers who are used to one language -- JavaScript.
-In this post, I'll try and clear up some concepts in Swift that make it easier for JavaScript developers to reference begin understanding the language that is so crucial to iOS development."
+In this post, I'll try and clear up some concepts in Swift that make it easier for JavaScript developers to reference the language that is so crucial to iOS development."
 ---

 ## Introduction